bowman2001/hugo-mod-resource/exampleSite/content/_index.md

 ---
-title: Hugo module for retrieving resources
+title: Hugo module for retrieving resources in the most flexible way
 ---

-The module can get all kinds of resources available with Hugo and tries all of the following three options.
-It’s meant for situations where users need flexibility.
-It does **not** suit as a replacement for direct calls of Hugo’s resource functions in templates when the origin of a needed resource is known to the developer.
+The partial _get-resource_ is designed for calls from the content via render hooks or shortcodes and can get all kinds of resources available to Hugo.
+It tries all of the following three options to give users the best flexibility.

 Page resources
 : Local files in a page bundle.
 They may be registered in the frontmatter and additional parameters may accompany them.